-- Open and laparoscopic vertical banded gastroplasty, which is the combination of stapling and the insertion of a band to create a very small stomach.
+- Open and laparoscopic vertical banded gastroplasty: This combination of stapling the stomach and inserting a band creates a very small stomach.

-- Open and laparoscopic sleeve gastrectomy, which is the removal of most of the stomach.
+- Open and laparoscopic sleeve gastrectomy: This procedure involves the removal of most of the stomach.

-- Open adjustable gastric banding, which is similar to the laparoscopic version, except that surgeons perform it through a large cut in the abdomen.
+- Open adjustable gastric banding: This procedure is similar to the laparoscopic version, except that surgeons perform it through a large cut in the abdomen.

-- Gastric balloon surgery, which is the insertion of a device into the stomach to reduce its capacity.
+- Gastric balloon surgery: Surgeons insert a device into the stomach to reduce its capacity.

-- Intestinal bypass, which is surgery that bypasses much of the small intestine.
+- Intestinal bypass: This surgery bypasses much of the small intestine.

-According to the National Institute of Diabetes and Digestive and Kidney Diseases, weight loss surgeries cost between $15,000 and $25,000.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, the cost of weight loss surgery is in the range of

-It is difficult to estimate the portion of this amount that a person must pay, as it is not possible to determine the necessary services in advance.
-Original Medicare provides coverage for those who meet the eligibility requirements, but deductibles, coinsurance, and copayments apply.
+It is difficult to estimate the portion of this amount that a person must pay out of pocket, as it is not possible to determine the necessary services in advance.
+Original Medicare, which comprises Part A and Part B, provides coverage for those who meet the eligibility requirements, but deductibles, coinsurance, and copayments still apply.

-Total expenses depend on the type of surgery, among other factors, including:
+The total expenses will depend on the type of surgery and several other factors, including: